 Thanks to my job, I met her a couple of days earlier when she dropped in for some interviews.
 I told her then that I’d bought tickets for her upcoming event.
 She was pleased that I’d be bringing my daughter and hoped the surprise went well.

 The day before, I told Shalini we wouldn’t be going to her weekly swimming lesson because we had an appointment in town.
-I had hoped that would be enough of an explanation but of course, I forget that she’s a tween!
-I wasn’t quite ready for the bombardment of questions that ensued.
+I had hoped that would be enough of an explanation but of course, she’s a tween!
+A bombardment of questions ensued.
 I had to relent a little and tell her I had a surprise for her and that she would like it.
 That did little to satisfy her curiosity but I insisted that was all I was telling her.